Choosing an investment fund should not be based on strong past performance in isolation.

 For example, ‘UK all companies’, is an official sector name for funds and trusts that target growth from UK-listed shares.
 But we believe ‘UK Growth’, the title for our asset group, is more intuitive.

-The IA Specialist sector, with nearly 200 funds, is a rich source of excellent funds that can get lost in the crowd.
+The IA specialist sector, with around 200 constituent members, is a rich source of excellent funds that can get lost in the crowd.
 Several Rated Funds are included in what we believe to be more appropriate Rated Fund asset groups.
-An example includes Jupiter India in our Asian Equities group.
+An example is Stewart Investors Indian Subcontinent, which is included in our Asian Equities group.

-The 2018 actively managed choices were selected by an investment committee chaired by Rated Funds editor Andrew Pitts (previously editor of Money Observer).
-The other members are Faith Glasgow (Money Observer’s current editor), Kyle Caldwell (deputy editor) and investment analyst Dzmitry Lipski.
-Rebecca O’Keeffe, head of investments at Money Observer’s sister company Interactive Investor, and Moneywise editor Moira O’Neill joined the committee for selection of passive Rated Funds.
+The 2019 choices were selected by a committee chaired by Rated Funds editor Andrew Pitts (previously editor of Money Observer).
+The other members are Faith Glasgow (Money Observer’s current editor), Kyle Caldwell (deputy editor) and interactive investor investment analyst Dzmitry Lipski.

 The committee assessed the universe of UK-authorised funds and trusts to produce a long-list for each Rated Funds asset group.
 Exchange traded products quoted on the London Stock Exchange with a sterling share class, plus index-tracking open-ended funds, were considered for the passive options.

-Each asset group has a limited number of places to be filled, including funds that focus on specific sub-sectors or strategies such as smaller companies, income and sustainable investment.
+We strove to limit the number of places to be filled in each asset group, but aimed to include funds that focus on specific strategies such as smaller companies, income and sustainable/ethical investment.

-The previous year’s Rated Funds, as well as Money Observer award-winning funds from earlier in 2017, took precedence for inclusion before other potential constituents were assessed.
+The previous year’s Rated Funds, as well as Money Observer award-winning funds from earlier in 2018, were assessed for inclusion before other potential constituents were considered.